Ethics & AI

 Plagiarism

 Plagiarism is a serious academic offense.
 It includes presenting another person’s work, ideas, or words as your own without proper attribution.
-This applies equally to printed sources, internet sources, and AI-generated content.
+This applies equally to printed sources, internet sources, and GenAI outputs.

 Consequences range from a failing grade to referral to the Board of Examiners.
 All theses are checked for plagiarism.